Scale Invariant Monte Carlo under Linear Function Approximation with Curvature based step-size: EXPERIMENTS

+We carried out simulations for systems with 25 states and 10 features (m=25,n=10) in the presence of noise to see efficacy of our proposed algorithm.
+We carry out two experiments.
+The first is to determine the momentum method to be used with our curvature step size method.
+The second experiment is to compare the efficacy of using a normal step size, using curvature step size with no momentum, and using curvature step size with (Polyak's) heavyball momentum.
+We outline these experiments below.

 \textbf{Momentum Method Used:} Of the various momentum optimization methods used in gradient descent algorithms \cite{ruder2017overview}, our comparisons (\hyperref[fig:Comparison of Momentums]{figure \ref{fig:Comparison of Momentums}}) showed Heavy Ball momentum with $\beta = 0.5$ works best (reasons in \hyperref[appendixSection: Choice of constant momentum multiplier]{appendix \ref{appendixSection: Choice of constant momentum multiplier}}).
 We use this for our step size sequence.
+We notice that the decrease in error using some of the momentum methods is not monotonic, meaning that there could be bad updates that are amplified by the momentum method used.
+In this sense, the heavy-ball momentum is conservative, and ensures convergence so long as the original iterates converge, even in the presence of noise.
+We next look at whether using the heavy-ball momentum so chosen, we get better convergence rates than without using momentum, in the noisy setting.